horizontalsystems/Bitcoin-Explained-Guide/README.md

 **Keeping Bitcoins on Exchange**

-As mentioned above the most popular and pretty much the only practical (and somewhat safer) way to purchase Bitcoins is by using crypto exchanges.
-There is no shortage of them around.

-Depending on the amount of Bitcoins you're looking to buy in most cases the process will be somewhat similar to the steps outlined below:

-For smaller amounts (below < $1000):

-This is the easiest option and for which you will basically need only a credit card.
-You will be able to purchase Bitcoin and other crypto using your credit card.
-This option is convenient but bear in mind that you will be purchasing the crypto at slightly higher prices than market rates.

-- credit card option 1
-- credit card option 2
-- credit card option 3
-- coinbase
-- crypterium
-- nexo

-For larger amounts (above > $1000):

-If you're looking to invest substantial amount of money then the only safe option for a new user is buying on crypto exchange.
-That may sounds a bit complicated for someone who never traded stocks or currencies but it's not difficult at all.

-Most exchanges are same as pretty much all have to abide by financial regulations and therefore have certain rules in place.
-The steps of purchasing the Bitcoins on Exchange is generally as follows:

-1. setup an account
-2. verify account (usually it would ask for a passport scan)
-3. fund exchange account (via credit card or bank transfer)
-4. purchase Bitcoin (or other crypto)
-5. transfer purchased Bitcoin to your wallet for safekeeping

 A lot of people prefer keeping the purchased Bitcoins on the exchange itself.
 Many mistakenly assume that keeping them on exchanges is safe while it's not.
 Just like wallets exchanges are hacked and when that happens usually users loose their funds without getting compensated.